pandas-dev/pandas/doc/source/faq.rst

 To appropriately address all these environments, the display behavior is controlled by several options, which you're encouraged to tweak to suit your setup.

-As of 0.11.0, the relavent options are all under the `display` namespace, (e.g. display.width, display.height, etc'):
+As of 0.11.1, these are the relavent options, all under the `display` namespace, (e.g. display.width,  etc'):
 - notebook_repr_html: if True, IPython frontends with HTML support will display dataframes as HTML tables when possible.
 - expand_repr (default True):  when the frame width cannot fit within the screen,